 - Where a boundary that was created by a ‘Sketch on Transfer’ or by description is subsequently surveyed and marked it should be labelled and the following notation included on the Plan

-- Any “unsurveyed” boundary created as above is to be shown as a full line and labelled A_B.
-Notation on the plan is to include reference to the original plan or diagram that created the “unsurveyed” boundary.
+- Any “unsurveyed” boundary created as per para 7 above is to be shown as a full line and labelled A-B. Notation on the plan is to include reference to the original plan or diagram that created the “unsurveyed” boundary.

-- If an “unsurveyed” boundary created as above is required to be surveyed, then surveyors are advised to first seek advice from the Survey Inspection Team at Landgate.
+- If an “unsurveyed” boundary created as per para 7 above is required to be surveyed, then surveyors are advised to first seek advice from the Survey Inspection Team at Landgate.

-- The transfer document number to be recorded in the notation is the one that creates the boundary in the first instance.
+- The transfer document that created the boundary in the first instance is to be recorded as a notation on the plan.
 This document would indicate any fixed distances.

-It has long been Landgate’s policy not to accept new Plans with curved road alignments.
+It has been a long-standing policy to avoid creating curved road alignments.
 This policy originated following complaints from utility agencies encountering problems installing services in their allocated corridors within road reserves where curves were involved.

-Curved boundaries may be used elsewhere in a subdivision but they are not encouraged.
-There seems to be few practical reasons for them to be used.
-They are quite common in canal developments however where canal boundaries are usually related to the constructed walls bordering the canals.
+Curved boundaries may be used elsewhere in a subdivision, but they are not encouraged.
+There are few practical reasons for them to be used.
+However, they are quite common in canal developments where canal boundaries are usually related to the constructed walls bordering the canals.

-Where it is necessary to survey two or more adjoining curves the plan must show the radius and arc of each curve together with the long chords as dotted construction lines.
+Where it is necessary to survey two or more adjoining curves, the plan shall show the radius and arc of each curve together with the long chords as dotted construction lines.
 For clarity, bearings or mid-azimuths should be shown along each chord.